Skip to main content

 Check for new partitions

-Get the file list from the url property of each item in the entries list.
+Get the file list from the url property of each item in the files list.
 Identify any updated_date partitions you haven’t seen before.

 3